kubernetes/autoscaler/cluster-autoscaler/cloudprovider/azure/README.md

 ## Deployment manifests

-Cluster autoscaler supports four Kubernetes cluster options on Azure:
+Cluster autoscaler supports three Kubernetes cluster options on Azure:

 - [**vmss**](#vmss-deployment): Autoscale VMSS instances by setting the Azure cloud provider's `vmType` parameter to `vmss` or to an empty string.
 This supports clusters deployed with [aks-engine][].
 - [**standard**](#standard-deployment): Autoscale VMAS instances by setting the Azure cloud provider's `vmType` parameter to `standard`.
 This supports clusters deployed with [aks-engine][].